This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

-As you grow accustomed with your insoles from wearing them every day, the insoles will also accumulate dirt or stains from exposure to your perspiration.
+As you grow accustomed to your insoles from wearing them every day, the insoles will also accumulate dirt or stains from exposure to your perspiration.
 Some would even stink!
-There are shoe inserts that promote anti-microbial feature and they’re not lying.
+There are shoe inserts that promote anti-microbial features and they’re not lying.
 However, they need appropriate care to retain their quality and keep them smelling fresh.
 But what if the thing you dreaded has happened already?
 No worries, because this is normal for a busybody like you and there are still solutions.
 Continue reading and find out how to clean the insoles of shoes.

-We surely have a favorite pair of shoes that we almost like to wear it daily, and you find it hard to part with.
+We surely have a favorite pair of shoes that we almost like to wear daily, and you find it hard to part with.
 But then, if you notice that stench coming from your shoes, it will make you cringe.
 Sweaty feet produce odor-inducing bacteria that the insoles absorb or adsorb depending on the lightweight materials they made like fabric, leather, foam, and gel.
 This may not be a problem at first, but it would be over time.
 This kind of difficulty will need a thorough cleaning.
 Bear in mind that you don’t have to get rid of the shoes, just the bacteria.

 Steps On How To Clean The Insoles Of Shoes